PROTECTING

 Our water demand is met by the local bulk water supplier, NamWater, via a pipeline from the base reservoirs in Swakopmund and is sourced from the Orano desalination plant near Wlotzkasbaken.
 Freshwater supply continues to be a challenge for our operation, as our demands are not always met due to engineered or otherwise natural challenges experienced by the suppliers.

-For 2022, we kept our freshwater usage target which was set in 2021 unchanged at 2,814,150m3 of freshwater for all operations.
-Our actual freshwater consumption for 2022 was 2,768,768m3 which, although higher than what was used in 2021 (2,723,508m3), remains below the planned target of 2.0 per cent.
+For 2023, we kept our freshwater usage target, which was set in 2021, unchanged at 2,814,150m3 of freshwater for all operations.
+Our actual freshwater consumption for 2023 was 2,698,292m3, which is a 3% reduction from what was used in 2022 (2,768,768m3), and a 4% savings from the planned target for the year.

 Khan River water use